0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

     }

 ```
-The new config, with the new map, `chainConfigs`, that maps a supported chain to an endpoint:
+The new config, with the new collection, `chainConfigs`, that associates a supported chain to an endpoint:
 ```
     {
         "restPort": 8080,